jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 To do so, you have two choices :

-1. The Wonderful GitHub Action we just set up at previous step
+1. The Wonderful GitHub Action we just set up at the previous step
 2. Command line + **SSH**

 ### GitHub Actions